fribbels/Fribbels-Epic-7-Optimizer/README.md

 **Tips to get good optimization results:**

-* Here's some quick tips on getting the best results.
-This is assuming you've read the [Optimization panel](https://github.com/fribbels/Fribbels-Epic-7-Optimizer#optimizer-tab) descriptions
+Here's some quick tips on getting the best results.
+This is assuming you've read the [Optimization panel](https://github.com/fribbels/Fribbels-Epic-7-Optimizer#optimizer-tab) descriptions.
-* The goal is to add filters to narrow down results so the optimizer doesn't take forever, but keep the search range wide enough that you don't lose good options.

 * **Input the sets and main stats whenever possible.** This is the easiest way to narrow down results.
-* Don't narrow down your results too much.
-If you see your # of permutations at like 10,000 or so, your filters might be too narrow, you can expand/remove some filters for more/better results.
-* **Make sure to set your stat priority correctly!** DPS units should have high priority on Atk / Cr / Cd / Speed.
-Tank units should have high priority on Hp / Def / Speed for example.
-Bad priorities will lead to bad results because good options get filtered out.
+* **Use the substat priority filter and make sure to set your stat priority correctly!**
+  * DPS units should have high priority on Atk / Cr / Cd / Speed for example.
+  * Tank units should have high priority on Hp / Def / Speed for example.
+  * Bad priorities will lead to bad results because good options get filtered out.
-* Adjust the Top n% bar on the priority filter to see what your results look like.
-Too high % will take a long time, but too low % will exclude good results.
-Most of the time I use 30-50%, sometimes lower if I want only my best gear on the unit.
+* **Lower the Top % to make the search faster, or increase Top % to search more results.** Most of the time I use 25-40%, sometimes lower if I want only my best gear on the unit.
 * If you want a certain piece of gear to stay on a hero, go to the Gear tab -> Edit Selected Item -> Equipped and equip it on them first.
 [Example](https://i.imgur.com/oNO9ivL.png) Then you can use the optimizer with "Keep current" checked to keep that piece on them.

 ## Closing thoughts

 Hopefully this is useful for anyone looking for an easier way to gear their units.
 There's still a lot of room to improve and I plan on adding new stuff as feedback comes in.
 I only work on this in my spare time, so please be patient with new features, and I welcome other contributors to the code as well.

-** v1.3.0 Release **
- - Invalid dpi error
- - Add info on which preset stats are auto-added
- - Warning if permutations are > 5 billion
- - Alphabetizing sets, hero selector
- - Note to add arti/ee/imprint on bonus stats
- - Clickable lock icon
- - Allow append json
- - Save filter preferences
- - Filter out abyss 85 lifesteal for reforge
- - Enhancement +3/6/9/12/15 filter
- - Main stat filter on gear page
- - +15 only filter on optimizer
- - Change 7Zip to Zip
- - Save Gear configurations, compare between them
- - Class/Element filter for Heroes tab
- - Gear enhance filters
- - Autocheck new version
- - Manual gear input improvements
- - Gear page: count of selected
- - Heatmap scores
- - Tooltips broken
- - Block when incorrect substat prio
- - Manual equip is bricked
- - Reorder heroes list
- - Equipping build after sorting bricks
- - Duplicate filter
- - Make Network Error less confusing
- - Show errors on invalid imports/missing main stat

 **Working on:**
  - v1.4.0